Proposition 47 Grant Program

 Proposition 47 Cohort II Statewide Evaluation Report

-Upon Board approval, the BSCC will release the Prop 47 Cohort 4 Request for Proposals (RFP).
-In preparation for this RFP, the BSCC released a survey to the field in November 2023 asking respondents to rank the needs in their communities as related to Proposition 47, describe how funds should be prioritized across the required program areas and supplemental support service areas, and provide suggestions for improving or changing grant requirements.
-The survey results indicated that the Cohort 3 RFP developed by the Prop 47 ESC continues to align with the needs and priorities of California’s communities, but also identified a greater need for residential treatment options.
-The Cohort 4 RFP will increase funding thresholds to meet those needs.
+In preparation for this Request for Proposals (RFP), the BSCC released a survey to the field asking respondents to rank the needs in their communities as related to Proposition 47, describe how funds should be prioritized across the required program areas and supplemental support service areas, and provide suggestions for improving or changing grant requirements.
+Survey results indicated the Cohort 3 RFP developed by the Prop 47 ESC continues to align with the needs and priorities of California’s communities, but also identified a greater need for residential treatment options.
+The Cohort 4 RFP mirrored Cohort 3 with increased funding thresholds to meet identified needs.

 Prop 47 Cohort 3 Grants - September 1, 2022 to June 1, 2026